Dr. José M. Nieves, Professor of Information Technology

 Prior to joining LFCC, Dr. Nieves taught as an adjunct at Northern VA Community College for six years.
 In addition to his current LFCC teaching, Dr. Nieves has taught courses in security, forensics, project management, and information management at American Intercontinental University Online at the bachelor’s and master’s levels.
 At Capella University, Dr. Nieves consults on doctoral-level seminar courses in information systems management and chairs dissertation committees for doctorate-seeking learners, acting as the dissertation mentor.
 His research interests are in Enterprise Resource Planning (ERP) integration, IT/business corporate alignment, and IT research methods.

 Dr. Nieves is certified as a CIW Associate and as a VCCS Online Instructor.
 Dr. Nieves is an active member of the Computer Science Teachers Association, part of the Association for Computer Machinery (ACM).
 He also belongs to the Cornell Engineering Alumni Association.

-Dr. Nieves interests lie in community service, nature, pets, reading, and music.
+Dr. Nieves’ interests lie in community service, nature, pets (dogs, cats, aquarium fish), reading, and music, and Theology studies.
 He cannot find enough hours in the day to read all that he wishes he could, from journals to papers, research, news, and fiction novels.